quantumlib/Cirq/README.rst

 * Do you have questions about using Cirq?
 Post them to the `Quantum Computing Stack Exchange <https://quantumcomputing.stackexchange.com/>`__ and tag them with the |cirq|_ tag.
+You can also search past questions using that tag – it's a great way to learn!

-* Would you like to get more involved? *Cirq Cynq* is our biweekly virtual meeting of contributors to discuss everything from issues to ongoing efforts, as well as to ask questions.
-Join the `cirq-dev Google Group
+* Would you like to get more involved in Cirq development? *Cirq Cynq* is our biweekly virtual meeting of contributors to discuss everything from issues to ongoing efforts, as well as to ask questions.
+Become a member of `cirq-dev
   <https://groups.google.com/forum/#!forum/cirq-dev>`__ to get an automatic
-  meeting invitation.
+  meeting invitation!

 Issues and Pull Requests